For the ‘Year of the Cow’, PETA Praises Patties That Make Cows Happy

 Images of the award-winning veggie burgers are available upon request.
 The restaurants will all receive framed certificates.

 “The Year of the Cow is the perfect time to show compassion to cows – who feel joy, love, pain, and fear just as humans, cats, dogs, and other animals do – by leaving them off our plates,” says PETA Senior Vice President Jason Baker.
-“With so many delicious veggie burgers to choose from in restaurants across Singapore, it’s easy (and tasty) to save a cow in the Year of the Cow – and every year.”
+“With so many delicious veggie burgers to choose from in restaurants across Hong Kong, it’s easy (and tasty) to save a cow in the Year of the Cow – and every year.”

 Every person who goes vegan saves the lives of nearly 200 animals each year.
-Going meat-free protects human health, too: like swine flu, bird flu, and SARS, COVID-19 has been linked to eating animals – and so have heart disease, diabetes, strokes, and cancer.
+Going meat-free protects human health, too: Like like swine flu, bird flu, and SARS, COVID-19 has been linked to eating animals – and so have heart disease, diabetes, strokes, and cancer.

 PETA – whose motto reads, in part, that “animals are not ours to eat” – opposes speciesism, which is the human-supremacist view that other species are nothing more than commodities.